phenylephrine and pyrilamine (cont.)

 IN THIS ARTICLE

-Do not use a cough or cold medicine if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take cough or cold medicine before the MAO inhibitor has cleared from your body.
+Do not use this medicine if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

-This medication may pass into breast milk and could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Phenylephrine and pyrilamine may pass into breast milk and may harm a nursing baby.
+Antihistamines and decongestants may also slow breast milk production.
+Do not use this medicine without medical advice if you are breast-feeding a baby.

-How should I take this drug?
+How should I take phenylephrine and pyrilamine?

-Take this medication exactly as it was prescribed for you.
-Do not take the medication in larger amounts, or take it for longer than recommended by your doctor.
-Follow the directions on your prescription label.
-Cold medicine is usually taken for only a short time until your symptoms clear up.
+Use exactly as directed on the label, or as prescribed by your doctor.
+Do not use in larger or smaller amounts or for longer than recommended.
+This medicine is usually taken only for a short time until your symptoms clear up.

-Shake the oral suspension (liquid) well just before you measure a dose.
-To be sure you get the correct dose, measure the liquid with a marked measuring spoon or medicine cup, not with a regular table spoon.
+Measure liquid medicine with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-If you need to have any type of surgery, tell the surgeon ahead of time if you have taken a cold medicine within the past few days.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.